 Motorists need to know that Ohio is not a no-fault state.
 In Ohio, the driver who is at fault for the accident is liable for any injuries.
 This means that if there is a car crash, the person who is deemed at fault and their insurance company is responsible for paying for the damages.

-If you are hit by a driver without insurance or your injuries exceed the amount of coverage, it may be difficult to collect what you are entitled to, and if the driver does not have any assets, you may not be able to get what you were awarded at all.
-If you find yourself in this position, you should seek legal representation knowledgeable in this type of law.
+If you are hit by a driver without insurance or your injuries exceed the amount of coverage, it may be difficult to collect what you are entitled to, and if the driver does not have any assets, you may not be able to collect what you were awarded in a court judgment.

 It is time to contact a personal injury attorney if you have sustained injuries from a car crash that leave you unable to resume your daily routine.
 If a car accident has resulted in wrongful death or serious injuries, legal representation should be immediately contacted.

 Car accident lawyers are ready and willing to fight on your behalf to make sure you are fairly compensated for any property damage, medical expenses, and pain and suffering that have come as the result of a car accident.
 If the other driver is at fault and is uninsured, don’t worry, you still have legal options.
 If you are in Ohio, you need an experienced lawyer to handle your car accident case.